GTF: the GPL'ed TLA FAQ

 TLA-shaped variant is used in real life, the variant can be included.

-- Only abbreviations that span multiple words are included.
-This gets a bit
+- Abbreviations must span multiple words.
+This gets a bit hazy with the habit

-which may sometimes be used as an excuse to include a highly popular TLA.
-A
+use as an excuse to include a highly popular TLA.
+A hyphen somewhere between

-hyphen somewhere between letters used in the TLA is enough to qualify, but ACK
+letters used in the TLA is enough to qualify, but ACK for ACKnowledgment is

-for ACKnowledgment is definitely not accepted (this is also why you won't find
+definitely not getting in.
+(This is also why you won't find TNT here, which

-TNT here, which stands for TriNitroToluene).
-Included letters need not be at
+stands for TriNitroToluene).
+The TLA's initial letters need not be at the

-the beginning of a word, as long as they can be said to come from different
+beginning of a word, so long as they come from different words.

 - Not all letters found in the acronym actually need to occur in the meaning.